Skip to contents

 Our goal is to get a first overview of these papers and what they are about and to give them good file names.

-Step 2: Generating Messages for Each Document
+Step 1: Generating Messages for Each Document

-Next, we prepare a list of messages for all PDFs in the folder by applying llm_message() with the prompt to the first five pages of each document.
+First, we need to prepare a list of messages for all PDFs in the folder by applying llm_message() with a prompt to the first five pages of each document.
 This step sets up a list of messages, where each entry specifies a task to retrieve structured answers on one file.
 Even though the gpt-4o-mini model we will use in this example can process up to 128,000 tokens -approximately 80-90 pages of English text- we limit the input to five pages for demonstration purposes and to maintain focus on the introduction that is usually enough to get a first overview of a paper.

-document_tasks <- map(files,~llm_message(document_prompt,
+document_tasks <- files |>

 .pdf = list(